The 8 Best Sex Positions While Pregnant

 Non-penetrative

-Sometimes you don’t feel up for penetrative sex, and that’s okay.
-In this case, the best sex during pregnancy is oral sex.
-Mutual masturbation can also be great ways to connect with your partner on an intimate level.
-Any pregnant sex that involves rubbing, grinding or vibrating is great to explore, O’Reilly says, provided, of coure, that it feels good to you, O’Reilly says.
+Oral sex or mutual masturbation can be great ways to connect with your partner on an intimate level.
+Any pregnant sex that involves rubbing, grinding or vibrating is great to explore, O’Reilly says, provided, of course, that it feels good to you.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.